AlFahimBinFaruk/CP_Templates/Tricks.md

   - If there are 7 items, there are 7! = 5040 possible combinations of these items, where order matters.
 - Finding the total number of possible permutations of n items.
   - If there are 8 items, there are 8! = 40320 possible permutations of these items.
+12. Number of way to choose subarray from an Array is 2^n.